user8595/user8595.github.io/content/posts/mdernize-minimalist-cursor.md

 ## Process

 This cursor was made a week ago if i recall correct, and the work was quite "tedious", i had to relearn how to make the pointing hand again, even though i've already made another one (which is better than this one i'm making, explained later).
-I also forgot how to use the cursor editor as how i used it before, such as making a cursor fole larger than 64x64 (largest in preset).
+I also forgot how to use the cursor editor as how i used it before, such as making a cursor file larger than 64x64 (largest in preset).

 ## Misc. info